simonihmig/responsive-image/README.md

 An ember-cli addon to automatically generate resized images and use them in `img` tags with the `srcset` attribute.

-This is very usefull for responsive web apps to optimize images for a wide range of devices (smartphones, tablets, desktops etc.).
+This is very useful for responsive web apps to optimize images for a wide range of devices (smartphones, tablets, desktops etc.).
 All browsers with [support for the `srcset` attribute](http://caniuse.com/#search=srcset) will automatically load the most appropriate resized image for the given device, e.g. based on screen size and density (high dpi "retina" screens).

 Built on top of the awesome [sharp](https://github.com/lovell/sharp) library.